xdien/cipher/README.md

 ## Overview

-Cipher is a simple, composable framework to build memory for agents using [Model Context Protocol](https://modelcontextprotocol.io/introduction).
+Cipher is an opensource memory layer specifically designed for coding agents.
+Compatible with Cursor, Claude Code, and other MCP-based tools using [Model Context Protocol](https://modelcontextprotocol.io/introduction).

 **Key Features:**